 Funningur is according to legends the oldest village in the Faroe Islands.
 Funningur sits at the foot of Slættaratindur which is the highest mountain in the Faroe Islands.
 The village is nestled in a deep valley on Eysturoy island in beautiful surroundings and a curvy road leading to the village.
 Just above Funningur lies Hvíthamar which has become a popular sight among travellers.
 The village is an one hour drive from Tórshavn.

 Gásadalur is a remote village on Vágar island.
 Until recently it could only be accessed by hiking on foot over the mountains, but now the village is accessible through a driving tunnel and has become a favourite with visitors to the Islands.
 Home to the famous picturesque waterfall Múlafossur, Gásadalur has a cafe and guesthouse, serving locally sourced lunch, cakes and coffee.
 Gásadalur translates directly to "the Goose Valley".
-G&
+Gásadalur is surrounded by two mountains both over 700 metres.

 This rock formation on the island Vagar towers 116 metres below sea level.
 You will get the best view of this free standing sea-stack just beside Bøsdalafossur Waterfall.
 In order to reach Geituskorardrangur, you will hike for one hour along Lake Leitisvatn.

 Gjógv is the northernmost village on Eysturoy island.
 The serene village is a one-hour drive from Tórshavn.
 The village bears its name from the beautiful 200 metre long gorge that the villagers have used as a natural harbour and landing ground for their boats for centuries.
 There are stairs all the way down into the gorge.
 You will have a good view of the sheer westside of Kalsoy island when in Gjógv.
-The valley Ambadalur is situated in a northea
+The valley Ambadalur is situated in a northeastern direction from Gjógv.
+It takes roughly a

 You will get to Haldarsvík on Streymoy island a 2 minutes drive from the famous Fossá Waterfall.
 Most often Faroe Islanders use the short form Vík when talking about Haldarsvík.
 Haldarsvík is the last village before you get to Tjørnuvík.
 Haldarsvík is a 50 minutes drive from Tórshavn.